 The OneShiftOnly optimizer targets a fast optimization by moving parameters more aggressively.
 It works with OpenMP and GPU and can be considered for large systems.
+This method relies on the effective weight of correlated sampling rather than the cost function value to justify a new set of parameters.
+If effective weight is larger than minwalkers, the new set is taken no matter the cost function value decreases or not.
+If a proposed set is rejected, the standard output prints the measured ratio of effective samples to the total number of samples and adjustment on minwalkers can be made if needed.

-This method relies on the effective weight of correlated sampling rather than the cost function value to justify a new set linear method parameters name datatype values $\mathbf{default}$ description shift_i real > 0 0.01 Direct stabilizer added to the Hamiltonian matrix shift s real > 0 1.00 Initial stabilizer based on the overlap matrix
+linear meth od parameters name datatype values $\mathbf{default}$ description shift_i real > 0 0.01 Direct stabilizer added to the Hamiltonian matrix shift_s real > 0 1.00 Initial stabilizer based on the overlap matrix

-- shift\i.
+- shift_i.
 This is the direct term added to the diagonal of the Hamiltonian matrix.
-More stable but slower optimization with a large value. - shift\s.
+More stable but slower optimization with a large value. - shift_s.
 This is the initial value of the stabilizer based on the overlap matrix added to the Hamiltonian matrix.
 More stable but slower optimization with a large value.
 The used value is auto-adjusted by the optimizer.

-- Default shift i, shift s should be fine. - For hard cases, increasing shift\i (factor of 5 or 10) can significantly stabilize the optimization by reducing the pace towards the optimal parameter set. - If the VMC energy of the last optimization iterations grows significantly, increase minwalkers closer to 1 and make the optimization stable. - If the first iterations of optimization are rejected on a reasonable initial wavefunction, lower the minwalkers value based on the measured value printed in the standard output to accept the move.
+- Default shift i, shift s should be fine. - For hard cases, increasing shift_i (factor of 5 or 10) can significantly stabilize the optimization by reducing the pace towards the optimal parameter set. - If the VMC energy of the last optimization iterations grows significantly, increase minwalkers closer to 1 and make the optimization stable. - If the first iterations of optimization are rejected on a reasonable initial wavefunction, lower the minwalkers value based on the measured value printed in the standard output to accept the move.